jeffsponaugle/roscoe/README.md

 If you are interested in this project, feel free to reach out to me at jeff@sponaugle.com.
 Once we get DRAM and the FPU working this should be a good project entry point as you will be able to build a PCB and get the software stack up and running.

 Neil has developed an excellent monitor, boot loader, and BIOS that takes advantage of the system features and can server as a great starting point for OS development.
 He also has an excellent build environment using GCC.

+From a parts point of view most of the parts needed can be purchased new from Digikey/Mouser, with the key exception being:

+  + 68030 CPU, very available on eBay
+  + 68030 CPU Socket, available on eBay
+  + 68881/68882 FPU, available on eBay
+  + 72 pin DRAM SIMM - 8MB/16MB/32MB, 70ns EDO or FPM, available on ebay

+The other key parts including the CPLDs can be ordered directly from a major supplier.
+We will post up a complete BOM with the next PCB revision.

 ## Work still left todo - Hardware
   + Test DRAM implentation, including refresh.